MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/Remove-AzureStorageContainerStoredAccessPolicy.md

 ```

 ## DESCRIPTION
-The **Remove-AzureStorageContainerStoredAccessPolicy** cmdlet removes a stored access policy from an azure_2 storage container.
+The **Remove-AzureStorageContainerStoredAccessPolicy** cmdlet removes a stored access policy from an Azure storage container.

 ## EXAMPLES